Common Router problems and their solutions

 If your wireless has no encryption or using an old encryption scheme (WEP), anyone with a bit of knowledge can connect and use your network, slowing your internet connection down.
 The result; slower browsing experience for you, the risk doing illegal activities using your Internet account, your address and your name or even watching your cctv cameras without your knowledge.

+Be sure to check nothing is stealing the valuable bandwidth.
 Where else could your bandwidth be used?
 Think of the devices that you have connected around your house.
 Your Satellite STB, your TV, your DVR, speakers, computer, phone, laptop, CCTV – These could be using some bandwidth or if they’ve compromised, like the recent Mirai IOT Botnet which created record DDOS traffic you could be a bot sitting in the middle of a warfield.

 Troubleshooting Your Router